-$$L{f_p} = (1 - [\theta + \psi])L_f$$ (12)
+$$L{f_p} = (1 - [\theta + \psi])L_f \tag{12}$$

-In other words, working-age women divide their time between labor force participation (L{f_p}) and unpaid caregiving (L_c) ; their unpaid caregiving is divided between caring for men (L{c_m}) and leisure/self-care (L{f_s}) ; and their labor force participation is ultimately determined as a residual (equation (12)), given the demands on their time associated with caregiving in accordance with the parameters θ and ψ , which determine the proportions of L_f devoted to caring for men and for self-care, respectively.13 production, such as the value of the real wage (Braunstein, Staveren, and Tavani 2011) or the value of output per working-age person (Heintz and Folbre 2010).
+In other words, working-age women divide their time between labor force participation (L{fp}) and unpaid caregiving (L_c) ; their unpaid caregiving is divided between caring for men (L{c_m}) and leisure/self-care (L{f_s}) ; and their labor force participation is ultimately determined as a residual (equation (12)), given the demands on their time associated with caregiving in accordance with the parameters θ and ψ , which determine the proportions of L_f devoted to caring for men and for self-care, respectively.13

+12 We abstract, then, from the possibility that labor force participation is endogenous to outcomes in the sphere of production, such as the value of the real wage (Braunstein, Staveren, and Tavani 2011) or the value of output per working-age person (Heintz and Folbre 2010).
 See, however, Appendix 7, which entertains the possibility that fertility and hence population growth vary endogenously in response to outcomes in the sphere of paid production in the context of longer-term macrodynamics.